 This is an online-only application.

-Please remember your username and password is the same one you use for your email and sulis.
+Please remember that your username and password are identical to your email and bright space.

 Note: You can only apply once per Academic year.

 - Full-time and Part-time registered students on courses of not less than one year's duration leading to an undergraduate or postgraduate qualification.

 - Students who link into a semester